raduionita/project-chimera/README.md

 - `https://gamasutra.com/blogs/MichaelKissner/20151027/257369/Writing_a_Game_Engine_from_Scratch__Part_1_Messaging.php`

 ### Needed
-- new: sys info object // like getting the number threads/cores

 - new: `CWindowApplication` or `???` // application that is also a (main) window // can extend `CCanvas` (for game)
   - move: `CModule` inside `CApplication`
   - or refactor `uix::CApplication` into a toplevel window | `template<typename T=CWindow> CApplication`